 The most high-end women’s cashmere sweaters are made of 100% cashmere—also known as ‘pure’ cashmere.
 But you’ll also find luxury cashmere sweaters made from a blend of materials, such as cashmere with nylon or elastane.
 This creates a fabric that has a bit of stretch in it.

 Then there’s silk-cashmere, a blend that’s strong as well as soft, less prone to stretching, and cheaper.
 Another option is cotton-cashmere—cost-friendly but not so warm.

-Due to their versatile and timeless nature, you’ll find the majority of cashmere jumpers in a range of neutral colours, such as black, grey, navy, and beige.
-But there’s also the option of pretty pastels if you want to inject a bit of colour.
+Due to their versatile and timeless nature, you’ll find the majority of cashmere jumpers in a range of neutral colors, such as black, grey, navy, and beige.
+But there’s also the option of pretty pastels if you want to inject a bit of color.
 Or why not explore rich jewel shades such as emerald green or crimson?
 Mustard yellow is also a trendy choice.

 There’s a variety of necklines on offer when it comes to cashmere jumpers.

 - V-neck – this type of neckline reveals a small amount of chest, is almost universally flattering, and very versatile.